stoodlesz/encrypt_tracks/README_XOR_TEST.md

 [f] Quit
 ```

-- If you select a, you will be prompted to enter your username and password to view the logs.
+- If you select a, you will be view logs, if admin.

 - To add a new song, select b.
 You will be asked to provide the song name, lyrics, and the path to the song file.
 Additionally, you need to enter your username and password to link the song to your account.